 Make sure that your shower door is properly aligned.
 If it’s not, water can seep through the gaps and cause leaks.
 Check the hinges and other hardware to ensure that everything is tight and in good condition.
 If you notice any issues, make the necessary adjustments or repairs.

-Regular cleaning is essential to prevent buildup of soap scum, hard water stains, and other debris that can cause leaks.
+Regular cleaning of your shower door is essential to prevent buildup of soap scum, hard water stains, and other debris that can cause leaks.
 Use a non-abrasive cleaner and a soft cloth to clean the shower door and its components.
 Avoid using harsh chemicals or abrasive materials, as these can damage the seal and other parts of the door.

 Consider Appealing Fixes

 If you’re looking for a more appealing fix, consider upgrading your shower door to a frameless design.
-These doors are sleek and modern, and can be customized to fit your bathroom’s style and dimensions.
+These doors are sleek and modern, and can be customized to fit your bathroom’s style and dimensions (they’d go perfectly with a pocket door for your bathroom).
 They also tend to have better seals and fewer gaps, which can reduce the risk of leaks.

 By taking these steps, you can prevent future leaks in your shower door and keep your bathroom clean and dry.